Clay-Chalkville High School: Student profile

-Enrollment in grades 9-12 for the 2020-21 school year is 1,259 students.
+Enrollment in grades 9-12 for the 2020–21 school year is 1,259 students.
 Approximately 78% of students are African-American, 20% are white, 1% Asian-American, and 1% are two or more races.
 Roughly 50% of students qualify for free or reduced price lunch.

 CCHS has a graduation rate of 94%.
 Approximately 84% of its students meet or exceed state proficiency standards in mathematics, and 81% meet or exceed standards in reading.
 The average ACT score for CCHS students is 21 and the average SAT Score is 1480.

 Campus

 The CCHS campus was constructed in 1996 and is located on the border of Clay and Pinson.
 It consists of a one-level building with 53 classrooms, four computer labs, four science labs, a choral room, a band room, a media center, a fine arts room, a video production studio, a lunch room, practice and spectator gymnasiums, a 650-seat auditorium, and 766 spaces for parking.
 The school has fields for baseball, softball, football, and practice.
 Stadium seating was removed from the old Shades Valley High School and repaired for use at CCHS.
 The 9,880 sq. ft. media center is a focal point for the school and includes a time capsule placed by the Class of 2001.
 It overlooks an outdoor amphitheatre through a curved wall of windows.
 The auditorium has a fully complemented stage with fly tower and scene room.

+As of 2024, plans to construct a larger campus and football stadium are underway.
+The new facility, intended to accommodate for a projected increase in student enrollment, is set to open for the '27-'28 school year.